Web Content Display (Global)

 Is it mandatory to include assessment feedback, marks, grades, performance standards or task sheets in the student work for school assessment?

-No, there is no requirement for student work to include feedback, grades, performance standards or task sheets, but it is recommended that they are included to assist moderators.
+For subjects that do not require mathematical calculations, there is no requirement for student work to include feedback, grades, performance standards or task sheets.
+However, it is recommended that they are included to assist moderators.

 Uploading materials - External assessment materials